We are dedicated to understanding how the mind and brain learn across time and development.

 I am the Principal Investigator of the How We Learn Lab, cognitive scientist, and Assistant Professor of Psychological and Brain Sciences at Washington University in St. Louis.
 Before joining WashU, I trained as a postdoctoral fellow with John Gabrieli at MIT and completed my Ph.D. at the University of Toronto, working with Amy Finn and Katherine Duncan.

-My research focuses on uncovering how we learn by focusing on the cognitive processes that support learning and long-term memory.
-To tackle this complex problem, we track learning and memory processes on a moment-to-moment basis and study how subtle shifts in other factors, like attention, arousal, reward, or cognitive conflict shape what we learn.
-A second line of work focuses on the fascinating question of why learning often looks different in children compared to adults.
-We test how the slow development of cognitive processes like attention and decision-making and differences in states (arousal-driven, attentional, curiosity-driven) drive developmental differences in learning.
+Our lab will pursue several interrelated research directions.
+One focuses on understanding the cognitive processes that support learning and memory.
+To approach this question, we track learning and memory processes across time and study how subtle shifts in other factors, like attention, decision-making, arousal or reward shape what we learn.
+A second line of work focuses on why learning often looks different in children compared to adults.
+We test how the slow development of cognitive processes like attention and decision-making drive developmental differences in learning.
+Finally, we are very interested in brain plasticity, especially during development.
+We ask questions about how the brain and cognition adapt to various factors like the early environment we grow up in.

-Curious to learn more?
 We are looking for motivated, visionary, and talented individuals to join our growing team!
-Check out our research questions and publications to learn more about our work.
-Please note that I will be recruiting graduate students for Fall 2026!
-Please reach out if you are a prospective undergraduate research assistant interested in answering questions about how the mind attends, learns and forms memories.
+Check out a more detailed description of our research questions and our publications to see what we’ve been up to lately.
+I will be recruiting graduate students for Fall 2026!